Search

 DNS categories are classified into predefined DNS categories and user-defined DNS categories.

 • Predefined DNS categories: maintain a large number of domain names and categories of mainstream websites.
 For example, predefined DNS categories are preset on the DNS filtering-capable device for the administrator to invoke.
 These predefined DNS categories can be dynamically updated through the DNS remote query service.
 Huawei's remote query server provides more than 500 million domain name categories.
-If a new domain name is not covered by the remote query server, the remote query server periodically and dynamically invokes the access server to simulate access to the domain name and obtains the web page content for the domain name category.
+If a new domain name is not covered by the remote query server, the remote query server periodically and dynamically invokes the access server to simulate access to the domain name, and then obtains the web page content for the domain name category.
 The category information is synchronized to the remote query server.

 DNS Filtering Procedure